-(1) All flues shall be offset to provide, whether indicated or not, a minimum of 10' horizontal separation to any air intake.
-This distance shall be a 25' minimum on healthcare facilities.
+- (1) All flues shall be offset to provide, whether indicated or not, a minimum of 10' horizontal separation to any air intake. - B. Category II and Category IV Appliances (Positive and Negative Pressure Condensing Appliances)

-- B. Category II and Category IV Appliances (Positive and Negative Pressure Condensing Appliances) - (1) Metal-Fab Corr/Guard, Heat-Fab Saf-T Vent or other approved equal meeting the specification below:
+(1) Metal-Fab Corr/Guard, Heat-Fab Saf-T Vent or other approved equal meeting the specification below: